New Vatican law criminalizes abuse of adults by priests and laypeople | DW | 01.06.2021

 Unsure how to sanction him, the Vatican removed him from Peru.
 Laypeople can't be defrocked.

-Since becoming pope in 2013, the Argentine Pope Francis has attempted to address the decades-long sexual abuse scandals involving Catholic priests.
+Since becoming pope in 2013, the Argentine Francis has attempted to address the decadeslong sexual abuse scandals involving Catholic priests.

-Many activists against paedophilia as well as church victims insist much more needs to be done.
+Many activists against pedophilia as well as church victims insist much more needs to be done.

 mvb/aw (AP, KNA, AFP)